hkattt/gopher-web-crawler/README.md

 An external server is any referenced server that is on a different host or port to the default server. `comp3310.ddns.net:70` references two external servers.
 Further details can be found in the crawler report.

 ## Invalid References
-Files only contribute to the file count and file statistcs if the Gopher transaction was completed sucessfully.
-Responses that we timed-out are not deemed sucessful transactions.
+Files only contribute to the file count and file statistics if the Gopher transaction was completed successfully.
+Responses that we timed-out are not deemed successful transactions.

 As RFC 1436, text file and directory item types should be terminated with the last line `'.'CR-LF`.
-If the last line is missing, the transaction is not counted as sucessful.
+If the last line is missing, the transaction is not counted as successful.

 The crawler identified 5 problematic internal references which had to be dealt with explicitly.
 The full details can be found in the crawler report.